WordPress vs Wix is an ongoing debate topic among web developers and designers. So, we decided to compare these two tools and see which one is better.

 On the other hand, Wix is a totally different tool.
 It is a platform where you can register, choose one of their template which has simple customization options, and create a website.
 You can use your custom domain your their default domain.

-So, with both tools, you can create any kind of websites like blogs, portfolios, eCommerce websites, and more.
+So, with both tools, you can create any kind of website like blogs, portfolios, eCommerce websites, and more.
 But they work very differently.

 I think that Wix is a great tool but it’s better for simple websites like small portfolios, landing pages, etc. For blogs, eCommerce, and big websites, we recommend WordPress.
 Also, Wix is more beginner-friendly.

 Process Behind This Case Study

 The idea of WordPress vs Wix was born when Wix started mentioned the marketing campaign.
 But I didn’t know how to compare them because both work differently.

 I thought a lot and decided to compare them with Google’s Lighthouse tool and see how they perform according to Google.
 It gives websites a score in four metrics: